oyaron/NGSF/readme.md

 # Results

-The results are: an astropy table that is saved as a csv file (to the specified path) and the best fit plots saved as pdf files (to the specified path)
+The results are: an astropy table that is saved as a csv file, and the best fit plots saved as pdf files (they both save to the superfit folder or to the specified path)

 ## The output graphs look like this